 Most importantly, unlike Kegels, diaphragmatic breathing is beneficial for everyone’s pelvic floor muscles.
-Kegels are a strengthening exercises, which means they're only helpful if your pelvic floor muscles are weak and lack adequate tension.
+Kegels are an exercise for the pelvic floor that focuses on strengthening.
+This means they're only helpful if your pelvic floor muscles are weak and lack adequate tension.
 Many people experience pelvic floor dysfunction because there is too much tension in their pelvic floor muscles, and they need to release it.
+In this case, doing Kegels is not recommended and could make matters worse.
 Others need to work on coordinating their pelvic floor muscles.
 Or you might need all of the above.

-1. Start by lying on your back with your knees bent, feet hips width apart, and your body at rest.
-Place one hand on your chest, and your other at the top of your abdomen, by the bottom of your rib cage.
-(Pro Tip: let the fingers of the abdominal hand open a bit so that you can feel your bottom ribs and your abdomen at the same time).
+1. Start on your back with knees bent, feet hip-width apart, and body at rest.
+Place one hand on your chest, and the other at the top of your abdomen, just under your rib cage.

 Depending on what's happening with your pelvic floor, you may or may not be able to feel any movement at first.
 Be patient and continue to practice and tune into your body.
 Before long, your connection to your pelvic floor will get stronger.